Daniel-Nikpayuk/nik/context/README.md

 made famous by the C++ STL is that of *iterators*.
 This is developed here certainly, but there is an alternative within the nik library:
 *seperators*.
 Seperators are fundamentally sifters and filters when interpreting memory from the lens of set theory.

+Template loop unrolling until further notice assumes the partially specialized iteration coincides with the final iteration of the loop.
+Such policy may change under a better understanding of general design, but is otherwise needed as clean loops when optimized toward their "normal" (intuitive) use (safe/user-friendly form) often require overhead before and/or after the main loop.
+The main issue stems from the "carry" variable passing information from one iteration to the next.
+It's possible to use that carry value to pass some initial iterative information which then shifts the loop such that the partially specialized case more often than not passes as the identity.
+This would reduce code size for these functions, but would then require more detailed information in constructing the initial carry.
+Another way to change this is to define the N=0 case instead of the N=1 case.